Visit our new mobile site at m.DontGetHit.com

 Studies have proven that the risk of being hit by a motorist is eight times lower when wearing a safety reflector.
 (U.S. Dept. of Transportation) More Bicycle and Pedestrian Safety Links

-BE SAFE BE SEEN!
+BE SMART BE SEEN!